WillowSaysWhat/Parallel-Quicksort-in-CPP/README.md

 # Linear Quicksort

-A linear or sequential quicksort sorts a data structure by dviding it into two partitions by selecting a `pivot` element and then lpacing all values less that itself on the `left` and values greater on the `right`.
+A linear or sequential quicksort sorts a data structure by dviding it into two partitions by selecting a `pivot` element and then placing all values less than itself on the `left` and values greater on the `right`.
 It does this recursively and usually sorts the left side, followed by the right.
 The process continues until the data structure is fully sorted.

 ```cpp
 void quicksortLinear(vector<int>& mockData, int low, int high) {